Setting the Record Straight: Law and Policy Are Not at Odds with Crypto Analytics

 Some jurisdictions may look to adopt stricter standards when it comes to cryptocurrency transactions.
 The Financial Crimes Enforcement Network (FinCEN) in the United States, for example, proposed lowering the threshold at which businesses must follow the Travel Rule from $3000 to $250, which would have more than doubled the number of compliance events in the US.
 Again, in the summer of 2021, FinCEN doubled down on their focus by including cryptocurrency at the top of their priorities when it comes to preventing the financing of terrorism and money laundering.
 However, it’s not just the United States adopting a stricter stance on cryptocurrency regulations; around the globe governments are shining a brighter spotlight on cryptocurrency transactions to curtail misuse by criminals.

 What Blockchain Analytics Are And Are Not

 Blockchain analytics leverage the transparency and auditability inherent to blockchain’s design to identify transactions likely to have originated in illicit finance.
-Blockchain’s decentralized ledger technology represents an identity-less democratic system, operating by Consensus is a mechanism, usually used by most nodes on the ...
+Blockchain’s decentralized ledger technology represents an identity-less democratic system, operating by Consensus is a mechanism to achieve the necessary agreement ...
 More, which protects against fraud and can enable the generation of digital wallets in a privacy-preserving manner.
 User account data that informs blockchain analytics is pseudonymized (where information that identifies a user is removed or replaced) by way of public and secret key pairs.
 So, while blockchain analytics can be used to identify fraudulent transactions, it does not identify the bad actors behind the fraud.